bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test Inspect, next image." />
 </p>

 If I do inspect down here, let me arrange this the way I want it.
-I'm going to put this down at the bottom.
-I'm going to turn off that button there.
+I&apos;m going to put this down at the bottom.
+I&apos;m going to turn off that button there.
 But if I come in here and look at this div, notice this source says image2.jpg.
-If I click ''Next'' again, notice that got changed to image3, image4, image5.
+If I click &apos;&apos;Next&apos;&apos; again, notice that got changed to image3, image4, image5.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 519. test, next image undefined (285) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">